-PrognoCIS provides medical billing services, or Revenue Cycle Management, along with our EHR software.
-Your practice can benefit from thousands of man-hours in combined payment experience, delivering optimized returns and shorter payment cycles.
+PrognoCIS provides medical billing practice management, or Revenue Cycle Management, a Telemedicine solution along with our EHR software.
+Your practice can benefit from thousands of man-hours in combined payment experience, delivering optimized returns, and shorter payment cycles.

 2. Shorten Revenue Cycles with Debt Collection Services

 There are four kinds of payers: those that pay upon receipt, those that need a reminder to make their payments, those that need more than one reminder, and those that deliberately avoid payment.
 How can you effectively run your practice while dealing with all the different types of payers?

 Many companies can take over bill collection for a small fee.
 Transworld Systems, Inc. (TSI), for example, partners with PrognoCIS and offers a suite of services to reduce the volume of delinquent collections and encourages rapid resolution of past-due patient balances directly to the practice.
 The collection is a delicate process like customer service, and companies like TSI ease the strain on your practice by following up with patients in a way that is both diplomatic and ensures quick debt resolution.